prioritizr/prioritizr/docs/reference/approaches.md

   ) %>%
   add_default_solver(gap = 0, verbose = FALSE)

-# create multi-problem with hierarchical approach
+# create multi-problem with hierarchical approach,
+# with settings to allow for 10% reduction in performance
+# for the keystone objective to optimize the iconic objective
 mp1 <-
  mp %>%
  add_hier_approach(rel_tol = 0.1, verbose = FALSE)